IgniteUI/igniteui-docfx/jp/components/action-strip.md

 ### API and Style References

-For more detailed information regarding the ActionStrip's API, refer to the following links:
+For more detailed information regarding the Action Strip API, refer to the following links:
 * [`IgxActionStripComponent API`]({environment:angularApiUrl}/classes/igxactionstripcomponent.html)

 The following built-in CSS styles helped us achieve this Action Strip layout: